KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 $last: last($list); // f
 ```

-Nice, isn't it?
+Nice, isn’t it?
 Of course these functions are ridiculously simple to write:

 ```scss
 @function first($list) {